tc39/proposal-error-cause/README.md

 representing the cause makes it not feasible for developer tools to revealing contextual information of causes.

-The proposed solution is adding an additional parameter `cause` to the `Error()` constructor, and the value of the parameter will be assigned to the error instances as a property.
+The proposed solution is adding an additional options parameter to the `Error()` constructor with a `cause` property, the value of which will be assigned to the error instances as a property.
 So errors can be chained without unnecessary and overelaborate formalities on wrapping the errors in conditions.